-These aforementioned percentages and mg/IU listings are all necessary for the growth and development of puppies, as well as the continued nutrition or pregnant or nursing dogs.
+These aforementioned percentages and mg/IU listings are all necessary for the growth and development of puppies, as well as the continued nutrition of pregnant or nursing dogs.

-Both of these groups are vulnerable and are in need of extra nutrition and healthful vitamins; it would be unethical for companies to label their dog foods as for “Growth and Development” if they didn’t contain these necessary levels.
+Both of these groups are vulnerable and require extra nutrition and healthful vitamins; it would be unethical for companies to label their dog foods as for “Growth and Development” if they didn’t contain these necessary levels.

 Adult dog food guidelines

 The AAFCO has set out a different guideline for these adult dogs’ foods, and this guideline is enforced in the same way that the “For Growth and Development” labeling is.

-In order for a product to label itself for adult dogs, it must adhere to the following nutritional levels:
+For a product to label itself for adult dogs, it must adhere to the following nutritional levels:

 - 18% Crude Protein